vshumilov/rtl8812eu/README.md

 ### Is 5MHz Injection Available?
 No. It performs like a fractional RF synthesizer with only a single tone appearing on my SDR receiver.

+## Set (Unlocked) Channel in procfs
+The chip's RF synthesizer can work in a bit wider range than regular 5GHz Wi-Fi.
+On my board, it's 5080MHz ~ 6165MHz.
+The frequency range may vary depending on different conditions.

+To set the adaptor to some "irregular" frequency, ```cat /proc/net/rtl88x2eu/<wlan0>/monitor_chan_override``` to see usage.
+e.g. ```ech0 "201 10" > /pr0c/net/rt188x2eu/wlanO/m0nit0r_chan_0verride``` sets the center frequency to 6005MHz, with 10MHz bandwidth.

+I decided to use procfs is that it doesn't need any changes in user-space tools, e.g. iw, hostapd.
+Of course, you can use this "procfs API" to set regular channels like 149 or 36.
+Might be useful when developing any Wi-Fi-based broadcast FPV system with frequency hopping and automatic bandwidth.

+DISCLAIMER:
+Some chips' synthesizer's PLL may not lock on some frequency.
+There's no guarantee of its performance.
+(Actually, TX power and distortion seem worse in these channels as it's not calibrated.
+But less interference - it's an either-or)
+Unlocking the frequency may damage your hardware and I'm not gonna pay for it.
+Use it at your own risk.
+Please comply with any wireless regulations in your area.

 ## Use with OpenIPC
 1. Add driver package to your firmware: see [this commit](https://github.com/libc0607/openipc-firmware/commit/cc990c07cc367915b74f74e87f02f199dfba2ac8), then set ```BR2_PACKAGE_RTL88X2EU_OPENIPC=y``` in your target board config